SEKOIA-IO/documentation/docs/xdr/features/detect/anomaly.md

 ![!](/assets/xdr/rules/anomaly/172567318-cb8d9304-b86b-4b2e-ab21-8e43b177324b.png)

 !!!
 Note
-    `Time to raise an Anomaly alert = 30 minutes + 2*Time interval`, after the behaviour matches the detection pattern based on Aggregation mechanism
+    **Time to raise an anomaly alert equals 30 minutes + 2*time interval** The anomaly alert is raised after it matches the detection pattern based on the selected aggregation mechanism.

 - type of anomalies you want to detect (high, low or both)